 About Dr Helen White

-Teaching responsibilities include input into the BSc(Hons) Dietetics, Postgraduate Diploma in Dietetics, MSc Nutrition, MSc Nutrition in Practice, in the areas of respiratory disease, cystic fibrosis, research methodology, clinical governance and dissertation supervision.
+- MSc Clinical Nutrition, in the areas of respiratory disease, cystic fibrosis, and dissertation supervision.

 She is a supervisor for 3 PhD students.

 Helen’s research interests lie within three areas: the evaluation of nutritional interventions in healthy ageing and chronic disease, interventions to improve adherence in chronic disease, and the use of electronic record data and digital technology to predict disease outcomes.